• |

 not live with the breeder.
 The breeder should be

-able to show you his clearances and pictures.
+able to send links to his clearances and pictures.
 They

 also should be more than willing to give you information